-South Dakota maintains a central database that holds all the criminal records for the state, including arrest records going back to 1989.
-South Dakota is one of the few states that use a unified justice system making it easier for all the files to be kept in one repository.
+The state maintains a central database that holds all the criminal records for the state, including arrest records going back to 1989.
+SD is one of the few states that use a unified justice system making it easier for all the files to be kept in one repository.
 They offer records to the general public as part of the Freedom of Information Act and will supply copies upon request.
-The searches are conducted by name, and each record costs a fee of $20.
+The background checks are conducted by name, and each record costs a fee of $20.

-Yes, South Dakota allows the general public access to arrest records.
+Yes, the state allows the general public access to arrest records.
 Their unified justice system makes it easy for all documents to be stored and maintained in one location.
 Law enforcement of all types feed into this system adding new records every day.
 The general public has the right by law to request copies of anyone’s criminal or arrest records.

 |American Indian or Alaska Native||32%|

 A South Dakota arrest record will provide basic details about the person like name, email, phone, address, gender, race, age, date of birth, fingerprints, height, weight, and other physical descriptors.
 Other details included will be each arrest including South Dakota mugshots, date of arrest, arresting officer’s name, arresting agency, the location of the arrest, bail or bond posted, pleas, dispositions, jail time and all other details about the charge and conviction.
 If any vehicles were involved, that will be on there too.

 The crime rate has increased over the past decade in South Dakota, going from 835 crimes in 2006 to 2,023 by 2% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.